nicklockwood/ShapeScript/docs/src/functions.md

 ## Trigonometry

-For the most part, you can avoid the need for trigonometry is ShapeScript by using the built-in [transform commands](transforms.md#relative-transforms) to manipulate geometry rather than manually calculating the positions of vertices.
+For the most part, you can avoid the need for trigonometry in ShapeScript by using the built-in [transform commands](transforms.md#relative-transforms) to manipulate geometry rather than manually calculating the positions of vertices.

 But sometimes you may wish to do something more complex (e.g. generating a path in the shape of a sign wave) that can only be achieved through explicit calculations, and to support that, ShapeScript provides a standard suite of trigonometric functions.